mikelee1313/SPOVersions-ApplicationTools/Readme.md

 > Report generation is asynchronous.
 The job is submitted and runs in the background.
 Use **Option 10** to check when it has completed before running **Option 11**.

+Before the job starts, the script prints the active threshold:

+`Version report size threshold (MinSiteSizeforversionReports): <value> MB`

 #### Option 10 — Get Version History Report Job Status

-Checks the status of the report generation job (`Get-PnPLibraryFileVersionExpirationReportJobStatus`) for each site using the same library and filename convention as Option 9.
+Checks the status of the report generation job (`Get-PnPSiteFileVersionExpirationReportJobStatus`) for each in-scope site using the same library and filename convention as Option 9.

+The same `$MinSiteSizeforversionReports` filter is applied so status checks run against the same site scope used for report generation.

 Displays per-site status (`completed`, `failed`, or in-progress) and at the end shows a summary: